WooCommerce Conversion Tracking Guide

 Step 4 (Optional): Add PPC Ads Conversion Tracking Information

-If you’re running ad campaigns with Google Ads, Microsoft Ads, or Meta (Facebook) you’ll also want to install the PPC Ads Tracking addon, then navigate to Insights » Settings » Conversions to turn on PPC ads tacking and fill in your conversion information:
+If you’re running ad campaigns with Google Ads, Microsoft Ads, or Meta (Facebook), you’ll also want to install the PPC Ads Tracking addon.
+To do that, navigate to Insights » Settings » Conversions to turn on PPC ads tacking and fill in your conversion information:

 MI PPC Ads Tracking Settings